-Business bankruptcy is serious, but it doesn’t necessarily mean the end for your business.
+Small business bankruptcy is serious, but it doesn’t necessarily mean the end for your business.
 It does present some tough decisions and a good amount of paperwork, however, so you need to know what you’re getting yourself into.
-Let’s take a look at a few questions you’ll want to answer before we dive into the bankruptcy code.
+Let’s take a look at a few questions you probably have about bankruptcy.

-To start the bankruptcy process, you’ll need to file a petition with your local bankruptcy court.
+To start the bankruptcy proceedings, you’ll need to file a petition with your local bankruptcy court.
 Gather the following statements to file your petition with the court, as they pertain to your business:

 - Schedules of assets and liabilities

 - A schedule of current income and expenditures

 - A schedule of executory contracts and unexpired leases

 Depending on the Chapter you’re filing under, you might also need:

 - A list of all creditors, what you owe them, and what it’s for

 - Amounts and sources of income for you (the individual debtor)

 - A list of your property